-As the only support staff for Illinois Partners in Illinois, my work over the past year was focused on intensive, one-on-one outreach to as many McLean County-based nonprofit executives as possible.
+As the only support staff for Illinois Partners in Central Illinois, my work over the past year was focused on intensive, one-on-one outreach to as many McLean County-based nonprofit executives as possible.
 Ultimately, I’ve logged over 50 (!) one-on-one meetings with McLean County leaders, with more in the queue!

 In so doing, I’ve logged dozens of pages of notes about the current challenges and trends in the sector, and learned more than I ever imagined was possible in a year!
 This grassroots style outreach has expanded awareness of Illinois Partners’ research, increased participation in the statewide network, and raised new support dollars.